smesgr9000/VCS-SD-TV-Mod/Readme.md

 ### outputboard

-The board contains the actual switch and an LED to show the current selected output type as well as the composite modulation and a 3.5mm TRS jack for outputing the signal.
+The board contains the actual switch and a LED to show the current selected output type as well as the composite modulation and a 3.5mm TRS jack for outputing the signal.
 The pinout of the Jack is:

 Part | Description
 --- | ---